-• Congestion (Tables 52-54)
+Congestion (Tables 52-54)

 Travel time delays for Milwaukee area auto commuters are relatively low compared to many other midwest metro areas and metro areas across the nation, and have increased slower than most other metro areas over the last 35 years.
 The annual delay during peak travel times per auto commuter in the Milwaukee area-46 hours in 2017-compares to an average of 51 hours for midwest metro areas and 50 hours for other metro areas.
-This, in turn, is reflected in slightly lower congestion costs, considering the value of lost time and excess fuel consumption.
+This, in turn, is reflected in slightly lower congestion costs, considering the value of lost time and Travel time delay and congestion costs for auto commuters in the Milwaukee area are relatively low compared to most other metro areas. excess fuel consumption.
 The annual congestion cost for Milwaukee area auto commuters in 2017 was estimated at \$864, compared to an average of \$971 for midwest metro areas and \$921 for the other metro areas.